China holds aircraft carrier drills in waters near Taiwan

 China holds aircraft carrier drills in waters near TaiwanNew

-BEIJING (AP) — China is holding naval drills involving an aircraft carrier battlegroup near Taiwan it said were aimed at safeguarding Chinese sovereignty, an apparent allusion to Beijing’s claim to the self-governed island.
-The navy said the exercises involving the Liaoning were routine and assigned under an annual schedule.
-China has been steadily upping its threat to take control of the island militarily with exercises and routine incursions into the island’s air defense identification zone by Chinese warplanes.
-The navy’s statement did not say when the exercises began or how long they would last.
-But it said more such drills will be held in the future.
+BEIJING (AP) — China is holding naval drills involving an aircraft carrier battlegroup near Taiwan it says are aimed at safeguarding Chinese sovereignty, an apparent reference to Beijing’s claim to the self-governed island.
+The navy says the exercises involving the Liaoning are routine.
+China has been steadily increasing its threat to take control of the island militarily with exercises and incursions into the island’s air defense identification zone by Chinese warplanes.
+The navy did not say when the exercises began or how long they would last.
+But it says more such drills will be held in the future.